curranmaguire/ReinforcementLearning/README.md

 shows to be the best algorithm in terms of efficiency,

 - need to understand how it works

-- need to try transfer learning of the model to help it train more efficiently
+transfer learning of the model to help it train more efficiently.
+We will see if it work.

+- look at adapting the training params for the seperate learning envs potentially

+-look at a recurrent net https://github.com/zhihanyang2022/off-policy-continuous-control/blob/pub/offpcc/basics/summarizer.py to help

+-use this for tips and tricks https://agents.inf.ed.ac.uk/blog/reinforcement-learning-implementation-tricks/